 And on the off chance that you lose parts over the years of play, players note that OnCourt OffCourt has replacement parts easily available providing confidence that you’ll continue to get years and years of play out of this net.

-It’s worth noting that they’ve been manufacturing pickleball nets since 2009 and supply under their own label as well as private label and they’re suppliers for the USPA.
+It’s worth noting that they’ve been manufacturing pickleball nets since 2009 and supply under their own label as well as private label and they’re suppliers for the USA Pickleball Association.

 - Weight: 22 lbs in case

-- Poles: Round tubing, power-coated metal frame, for indoor and outdoor use
+- Poles: Round tubing, powder-coated metal frame, for indoor and outdoor use

 - More lightweight than other nets at 22 lbs